 But here’s why you should care: With confidence in the US Dollar flagging, the Singapore Dollar has emerged as a winner in the forex markets.
 And the possibilities are tantalising.

-As you can see from the screenshot above, USD/SGD is currently at five-year lows, trading at 1.2971 at the time of writing.
-In layman terms, this means that USD 1 is now worth SGD 1.29, a significant drop compared to two years prior, when USD 1 was worth SGD 1.43!
+As you can see from the screenshot above, USD/SGD is hovering near decade-low levels, trading at 1.26878 at the time of writing.
+In layman terms, this means that USD 1 is now worth SGD 1.26, a significant drop compared to one year ago, when \USD 1 was worth SGD 1.36!

 Importantly, this has happened before.
 In mid-2011, the USD/SGD currency pair fell as low as 1.22, and then again in the last quarter of 2012.
 However, the greenback soon recovered, leaving Singaporeans facing higher exchange rates once more.